Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Visual notations for paths and loops

 Then, we put the local graph atop the graph in the $({\rm Re}[z_1], {\rm Re}[z_2])$-coordinates (see \figurename~\ref{fig:01030a1}, bottom left).
 The bridge becomes placed on $\gamma'$, and it shows how $\gamma$ bypasses~$\sigma_j$.

-The bridge notations for integration surfaces are introduced in \cite{Assier2022}, where one can find some details.
+The bridge notations for integration surfaces were introduced in \cite{Assier2022}, where one can find some details.

 The bridge notations happen to be a flexible and convenient way to display topological objects in~$\NR^2$.
-Two bridges related to the same component $\sigma_j$ are equivalent if they can be obtained from each other either by continuous rotation (such that the ``stems'' of the bridge do not become parallel to $\sigma'$) or by parallel sliding along $\sigma_j$.
-As $\gamma$ moves homotopically in $\NR^2$, a bridge may change only to an equivalent one.
+Two bridges related to the same component $\sigma_j$ are equivalent if they can be obtained from each other either by continuous rotation (such that the ``stems'' of the bridge do not become parallel to $\sigma_j'$) or by parallel sliding along $\sigma_j$.
+As $\gamma$ moves homotopically in $\NR^2$, a bridge can only be changed to an equivalent one.